vladen/contract-decorators/SPEC.md

 expect(() => contract.methodNameResolver = 0).to.throw(TypeError)
 ```

-Calls configured methodNameResolver with original method when contract is broken.
+Calls configured methodNameResolver with argument method when contract is broken.

 ```js
 const method = () => {};